 The list goes on.

-The IT infrastructure management landscape looks completely different than it did 18 months ago.
+The IT infrastructure management landscape looks completely different from 18 months ago.
 Back then, most IT teams took care of monitoring and management.
 But then the pandemic hit.
 Suddenly, organizations required RIM solutions for several reasons:

-- IT teams, now working from home, could no longer manage IT infrastructure effectively.
+- IT teams, now working from home, could no longer manage IT infrastructure on-site effectively.

 - Work-from-home models presented unique security challenges that required a more scalable infrastructure management solution.
 Employees accessed different software on different devices at different locations, and only RIM could solve these challenges.

-- As the economy stuttered, many organizations reduced IT spend, and RIM provided a cheaper solution than conventional in-house IT.
+- As the economy stuttered, many organizations reduced IT spending, and RIM provided a cheaper solution than conventional in-house IT.

 - New technologies like teleconferencing provided additional security challenges.
-Hence, the demand for a more comprehensive infrastructure management solution.
+Hence, there is a demand for a more comprehensive infrastructure management solution.

 Recent research from LogicMonitor reveals the collective concerns of IT leaders who monitor and manage the IT infrastructure of at-home employees:

-- Forty-nine percent say they worry about having to deal with internet outrages and other technical issues remotely.
+- 49% worry about dealing with internet outrages and other technical issues remotely.

-- Forty-nine percent think too many employees logging into systems remotely will cripple networks.
+- 49% think too many employees logging into systems remotely will cripple networks.

-- Thirty-eight percent worry about employees logging into systems through virtual private networks (VPNs).
+- 38% worry about employees logging into systems through virtual private networks (VPNs).

-- Thirty-three percent don’t have access to the hardware they need to do their jobs.
+- 33% don’t have access to the hardware they need to do their jobs.

-- Twenty-eight percent don’t think teleconferencing software is secure enough.
+- 28% don’t think teleconferencing software is secure enough.

 It’s no wonder, then, that so many of these IT leaders are looking for RIM solutions.